ysyk2021/the-power-of-redefining-failure-a-guide-to-learning-from-your-mistakes/src/chapter-10-1.md

-# Recap of the Benefits of Redefining Failure

 As we conclude this book on the power of redefining failure, it's important to recap some of the key benefits of adopting a growth mindset when it comes to failure.